y330/FragmentQR/README.md

 3. **IPadOS to be determined**

 All other devices(Link that is copied to clipboard)
-1. Pretty much the same browsers work on Mac, Windows, and Linux but still check to make sure whoever you send the link to is running one of the OS/browser combination below.
-Lmk if your operating system or
+4. Pretty much the same browsers work on Mac, Windows, and Linux but still check to make sure whoever you send the link to is running one of the OS/browser combination below.

+[Let me know](bit) if you want your operating system or browser to appear in the table below.